ckanelin/OMBD-App/README.md

 - User will be notified when they have selected 5 nominees

 ## Additional Features
+- Landing page
+- Animations
+- User can see movie poster when browsing results and nominated movies
-- User cannot add any more moviest when they have selected 5 nominees
+- User cannot add more movies after they have selected 5 nominees

+## Additional Notes
+- The web application was implemented with React
+- The state management was implemented with Redux
+- Black accented with gold was chosen to give a classical movie award theme
+- Movies are listed in a card format with their posters to allow for easy browsing